voxel51/hello-world-plugin-js/README.md

-This is a template for writing a Javascript panel plugin in FiftyOne.
+This is a template for writing and building a Javascript panel plugin in FiftyOne.
+Once a plugin is built (as a bundled UMD file), it can be loaded into FiftyOne.

 The three most important / notable files are described below.